Granite Countertops: Signs It Needs Resealing

 1. Clean Surface: Ensure your granite countertop is clean and free of any debris or spills.
 Wipe it down with a mild, pH-balanced cleaner and let it dry completely.

-2. Select Test Areas: Choose a few different spots on the countertop to conduct the water test.
+2. Select Test Areas: Choose a few different spots on the Countertop to conduct the water test.
 Focus on areas that are frequently used or prone to spills.

 3. Water Droplet Application: Place a few drops of water (about the size of a quarter) onto the selected spots.
 Be strategic in testing both high-traffic and less-used areas.